Qubic-Core-Services/Proposals/Core Services CCF Proposal - Strategy & Operations.md

 * The process of transferring private to corporate agreements is taking too long.
 Major blocker has been the director of the company which has been solved.
 * Data collecting and metrics tracking is still a manual process.
 With the arrival of Qwatch this should improve.
 * The management of the season 2 ambassador program was a considerable workload.
 The ambassador program team has hired two part-time program managers that take some of that workload.
+* The increased level of decentralization is causing more confusion across some of the workgroup.
+It's more challenging to know who owns certain information and who's the driver behind it.
+It's becoming more challenging to hold teams/individuals accountable.

 ## Strategy & Operations Strategy